hazae41/mc-localtab-bukkit/README.md

 - Only show players less than x blocks around you
 - Display the distance in the ping (good ping = good distance)
-- Can show a "Close players" tab list header, translated in many laguages
+- Can show a "Close players" tab list header, translated in many languages

 ### Config